M+ Online Exhibition Brochure

 A flexible editorial template designed for dynamic layouts

 M+, a preeminent museum in Hong Kong, houses an interdisciplinary and transnational collection of visual art and cultures.
-The museum strives to continuously enhance the audience experience to supplement their ever-expanding collections and ways of seeing.
+The museum strives

 Team